This article is based on an old pamphlet with the same title, written by Charles E Hummel.

 Are you doing anything else?

 He knew what God had given him to do, and he was going to do that and nothing else.

 Even if that meant that something was left undone.
 In that case, it was either not important, or God had given that task to someone else.
-But either way, Jesus had confidence in his priorities to be able to leave urgent (but not so important) things undone.
+But either way, Yeshua had confidence in his priorities to be able to leave urgent, (but not so important), things undone.